 Name of Study: Effect of Ground Cinnamon on Postprandial Blood Glucose Concentration in Normal-Weight and Obese Adults

 Location Study Conducted: Ball State University

 Study Description: “The objective of the study was to compare declines in postprandial glycemic response in normal-weight and obese subjects with ingestion of 6 g ground cinnamon.
 In a crossover study, subjects consumed 50 g available carbohydrate in instant farina cereal, served plain or with 6 g ground cinnamon.”

 Findings: Blood glucose concentration was measured at multiple time intervals and “ … the addition of cinnamon to the cereal significantly reduced (blood glucose levels).”
 “These results suggest cinnamon may be effective in moderating and decreasing sugar levels in normal weight and obese adults.”
 This leads to less fat gain.

-To learn the 7 ancient spices I personally used to spice off 40 lbs, get your spot on the waitlist when Spice Yourself Skinny reopens.
-Plus get your free recipe e-book: “7 Spicy Recipes to Spice Off 7 lbs”
+To learn the 7 ancient spices I personally used to spice off 40 lbs, join the free 7-day #Pinchaday challenge.
+Click below to get your spot

 3. Lose 3x the Belly Fat With Cumin

 Name of Study: Effect of cumin powder on body composition and lipid profile in overweight and obese women.

 Location Study Conducted: Nutrition and Food Security Research Centre, Shahid Sadoughi University of Medical Sciences, Iran.

 Department of Nutrition, Shahid Sadoughi University of Medical Sciences, Iran.